kovalArt/IaC_project/backup_restore.md

 # Restore MySQL data from the backup:

-    1. Establish SSH connection to the host, where you have MySQL in Read/Write mode and issue the following command:
+    1. Establish SSH connection to the host, where you have MySQL in Read/Write (Primary) mode and issue the following command:

     sudo -u backup duplicity --no-encryption restore rsync://kovalArt@backup.infocare.io/mysql /home/backup/restore/mysql

     2. After the backup has downloaded - issue this command to use the backup.
 This action should be done as root user!

+        1. sudo su

-    mysql agama < /home/backup/restore/mysql/agama.sql
+        2. mysql agama < /home/backup/restore/mysql/agama.sql

     3. Check the result.
 MySQL should now have fresh data from backup and agama database available